11+ Antonyms of Terrible, Meaning and Examples

 10 shares

+“Terrible” is a word that is regularly used in general day-to-day communication.
+We come across this word at least once a day.
+However, it is also important to find a word that goes against the actual meaning of this word.
 The antonyms of “terrible” are Excellent, Wonderful, Fantastic, Amazing or Great.
-To make an impression and get well-versed in vocabulary one should know at least a few antonyms of general words like “terrible.”
+To make an impression and get well-versed in vocabulary, one should know at least a few antonyms of general words like “terrible.”

 Meaning of Terrible

 “Terrible” is a word that is used in everyday conversation.
-However, to make things simpler for you we will explain the meaning of this word in short.
+However, to make things simpler for you, we will explain the meaning of this word in short.

-“Terrible” is an adjective that is used to describe something that is very bad, extremely unpleasant, or causing a strong sense of fear, dread, or discomfort.
+“Terrible” is an adjective that is used to describe something that is very bad, extremely unpleasant, or causes a strong sense of fear, dread, or discomfort.
 It signifies something of low quality, something that is causing distress, or something that is highly negative or awful in nature.

-9+ Opposites of Terrible
+9+ Antonyms of Terrible

-Mentioned below are some words that can be used as antonyms to the word terrible:
+“Terrible” is a word that is regularly used in general day-to-day communication.
+Not just this, we also use its antonyms quite frequently.
+Mentioned below are some words that can be used as antonyms to the word ‘terrible’:

 • Wonderful